Haub School of Environment and Natural Resources

 University of Wyoming

 Phone: (307) 766-5080

 Fax: (307) 766-5099

-In this one-day, interactive course you will develop an awareness of the many facets of collaborative decision making.
-You will learn how to organize collaborative processes that are decision-focused and engage the public in meaningful ways.
+This one-day, interactive course develops an awareness of the many facets of collaborative decision making.
+Participants learn how to organize collaborative processes that are decision-focused and engage the public in meaningful ways.
 Concepts and skill development will be centered on planning and organizing collaborative, community processes around contentious natural resource issues.
 This training exposes those new to collaborative processes to the broad range of concepts and skills that one must have to effectively manage public involvement in natural resource issues.

 Jessica Clement, Ruckelshaus Institute, University of Wyoming

 Jessica is Research Scientist in Human Dimensions in Natural Resources at the University of Wyoming.
 She adds expertise in the field of human dimensions in natural resources to the Ruckelshaus Institute’s suite of natural resource and environmental science and policy capacity.
 Dr. Clement is an experienced facilitator and has worked with the Wyoming Game and Fish Department to help them develop institutional capacity to integrate collaborative learning and collaborative problem-solving into their wildlife management mission.
 She also directs the Collaboration Program in Natural Resources, a leadership development program for professionals in natural resources management and environmental policy.

 Steve Smutko, Ruckelshaus Institute, University of Wyoming